Scaling an IoT deployment? Join our webinar on May 28th where we dive into real-world scaling pain points and how to overcome them.

 Use the In-Browser Terminal to interact with your Device

-This site provides an in-browser terminal that emulates much of the functionality of the Notecard CLI.
+This site provides an In-Browser Terminal that emulates much of the functionality of the Notecard CLI.
 Access the terminal via the Terminal or the expansion button at the top right of your screen, assuming you're using a supported browser (Chrome, Edge, or Opera).

 Installation

-Option 1: Download a Pre-Built Binary (Recommended)
+Option 1: Download a Pre-Built Binary

-and download the binary for your operating system.
-Extract the notecard
+To install the Notecard CLI, visit the releases page of the note-cli repository and download the binary for your operating system.
+Extract the notecard utility and place it in your PATH.

 Option 2: Build a Binary From Source